-I found out about Omsom from one of the many emails crossing my path.
-While the last thing we need is another sauce or spice, there was something about the offerings from Omsom (which means rowdy in Vietnamese) that seemed interesting.
+It’s hard to believe that it’s been over a year since I found out about Omsom, since then they’ve become a pantry essential for me.
+An update about their newest offering is at the end.
+While the last thing I thought we needed is another sauce or spice, there was something about the offerings from Omsom (which means rowdy in Vietnamese) that seemed interesting.

 They’ve created a collection of sauces to make creating Asian dishes easy and delicious.
 As an article in Forbes said; “Omsom’s products focus on giving Asians, Asian-Americans, and those who love the cuisine the authentic experience of cooking iconic Asian dishes, but without needing to find ingredients like Filipino calamansi puree and Thai chili flakes that are often hard to locate.”

 All the dishes can be made in 20-30 minutes, but if you want to explore other options, there are more complex variations for longer term cooking projects.
 And if, like me, you’re sick of cleaning, they’ve got most of the dishes down to a knife, cutting board, bowl and pot.
 Bless them!